 Emerging technologies can help to address the traditional pain points that come with big sporting events, such as long queues and congested parking.
 Moreover, stadiums should work on creating an optimal and smooth fan experience, after, during and before the game through technologies.
 This ranges from delivering parking information in real-time to seamless digital ticketing or food delivery to the seat.

 Another main problem for fans nowadays is the lack of connection due to the large number of connections in the same place at the same time.
-Many stadiums are installing 5G technology to reduce latency and improving the fan experience.
+Many stadiums are installing 5G technology to reduce latency and improving the fan experience (see more by reading our article about the future of the fan experience within 5G stadiums).
 It will be possible for everybody in the stadium to enjoy instant replays & bettings, real-time data and faster connectivity to social media.

 Create better interaction through mobile app

 The mobile experience in-stadium has started to be developed.
 It provides an area of opportunities that teams can seize to innovate and offer differentiating experiences, creating thus the basis for encouraging fans to continue coming to the stadium.
 A mobile app could be a good way to interact with fans during the game, for instance by providing insights or match info, or even by helping them with an interactive map of the stadium… Teams and leagues also have the opportunity to create content to keep their fans entertained during the significant downtime between plays, during timeouts, and between off periods that have always existed and were unused otherwise.

 The main problem during sports events is the choice that fans have to make between the game atmosphere and the match information.
 Sports stakeholders have a lot to do in this area.
 They should be able to provide match data and player’s stats in real-time to improve the fan experience, allowing fans not to miss any info, through a mobile app for example.
 It will promote a better understanding of the game for the newbies and will delight the ultimate fans by creating new ways to analyze the game.